anlewis/quantified-self-rails/README.md

 ### Getting Started

-This project uses the Ruby on Rails framework, which can be installed from [here](http://installrails.com/).
+This project uses the Ruby on Rails framework, which can be installed [here](http://installrails.com/).
 [Bundler](http://bundler.io/) is used to install the gems needed for this application.

 In order to run this appication in the development environment, perform the following in the CLI: